In Medias Res . . . at the Gate of Dis

 the one who will unlock this realm for us.

-[40] Significantly, “the one” who has such power as to cast open the gate (“tal” in verse 130 is glossed by Chiavacci Leonardi thus: “qualcuno tale che, cioè che ha tanto potere da”) is unnamed.
+[52] Significantly, “the one” who has the requisite power to cast open the gate of Dis remains unnamed.
+(The word “tal” in verse 130 is glossed by Chiavacci Leonardi as “someone such that, i.e. who has the power to”: “qualcuno tale che, cioè che ha tanto potere da”.)
 Here we have another potent authorial bid to build suspense.
-Moreover, the one who will come down the steep path to help the travelers needs no guide or escort: he (the gate will be opened “per lui”, “by him”) passes “per li cerchi sanza scorta” (across the circles without escort [Inf.
+Moreover, the one who will come down the steep path to help the travelers needs no guide or escort: he (the gender is specified: the gate will be opened “per lui”, “by him”) passes “per li cerchi sanza scorta” (across the circles without escort [Inf.
 8.129]).
 In Virgilio’s conjuring, this being moves unimpeded; no one can stop him, and he needs no escort.

-[42] But where is this heavenly being?
-In a narrative first-time occurrence, and in another sign of the narratological complexity of this canto — its beginning looks backward (via flashback) and its ending looks forward (via suspense) Inferno 8 concludes in medias res.
+[54] But where is this heavenly being?
+In a narrative first-time occurrence, and in another sign of the narratological complexity of a canto whose beginning looks backward (via flashback) and whose ending looks forward (via suspense), Inferno 8 concludes in medias resThe last verse of Inferno 8 leaves our travelers literally suspended, in the middle of an anxiety-ridden plot development that is not yet near resolution.

 Coordinated Reading

-The Undivine Comedy (Princeton: Princeton University Press, 1992), Chapter 3, “Ulysses, Geryon, and the Aeronautics of Narrative Transition,” pp. 68-71; Dante’s Poets (Princeton: Princeton University Press, 1984), pp. 201-8; “Aristotle’s Mezzo, Courtly Misura, and Dante’s Canzone Le dolci rime: Humanism, Ethics, and Social Anxiety,” in Dante and the Greeks, ed.
-Jan Ziolkowski (Cambridge: Harvard U. Press, 2014), pp. 163-79, rpt.
-Dante’s Multitudes: History, Philosophy Method (South Bend: Notre Dame UP, 2022), pp. 183-202.
+The Undivine Comedy (Princeton: Princeton University Press, 1992), Chapter 3, “Ulysses, Geryon, and the Aeronautics of Narrative Transition,” pp. 68-71; Dante’s Poets (Princeton: Princeton University Press, 1984), pp. 201-8.

 1 Io dico, seguitando, ch’assai prima